skip to Main Content

 OTHER DINING CHOICES

-There are many other restaurants and gastro pubs, all combining to re-inforce Bray’s reputation.
-They include The 1 Michelin Star Hinds Head, The Crown (also owned by Heston) and a stunning Italian restaurant – Caldesi in Campagna.
-Right on the doorstep at the water’s edge of the Thames in Bray, is the Riverside Brasserie serving delicious English cuisine.
+There are many other restaurants and gastro pubs, all combining to re-inforce Bray’s reputation as the UK’s top culinary village.
+They include the 1 Michelin starred Hinds Head, The Crown at Bray and a stunning Italian restaurant – Caldesi in Campagna.